luizbgomide/sovereign/rules.md

 If the save is failed, the poison or disease takes hold.
 Most poisons act quickly, inflicting hit point damage, adding System Strain to the target, or applying long-lasting penalties.
 Diseases can have a slower onset but often apply the same sort of harms.

 A medic who treats a poisoned person within a minute of the poisoning can use a [healer’s kit](/equipment#healers-kit) to give them a better chance to resist.
 They may add twice their Heal skill level to the victim’s saving throw roll, or +1 if they have only Heal-0 skill.
-Once the poison takes hold, the victim has 1d4 turns to live.
+Once the poison takes hold, the victim has 1d4 Turns to live.
 The medic can counteract the toxin with an Int/Heal skill check at a DC of at least 10 for most poisons, or 12 or more for truly fearsome ones.

 ## Chases and Pursuit

-Adventurers have a habit of chasing after others and being chased in turn.
+Delvers have a habit of chasing others and being chased.

 If one group is faster than the other group, that group succeeds.